leiyu3/mathracer/README.md

 # Features
 - Automatically generate questions from the multiplication table from 1 to 9 (45 questions in total)
 - At the end will give feed back on the time and number of questions answered correctly
+- An about module that gives short description of what the web app does.
 - Mobile Friendly

+# Description of Each Part of Project

+#### index.html
+This contain the html of the webpage.
+It contains the meta data to use Bootstrap, and sources the css and js file from its directory.

+#### style.css
+This contain the more specific styling that was not covered by Bootstrap.

+#### index.js
+This file contains the game logic including timer, question generation, and answer checking.

+Also includes updating the webpage with the correct number of question answered, updating the timer, giving feedback at the end.

 # Why this was developed